-- 1. Press < Options > (or the [Options] softkey on the root menu). - 2.
-Press the Select button for the cue list. - 3.
-Select [Macros]. - 4.
-In the Playback View window, select the step you want to add a macro to. - 5.
-Press the button(s) for the macro(s) you want to attach to the step, or press [Add] and choose an action from the list. - 6.
-The "Macros" column shows the macros you have added.
+- 1. Press < Open/View > then the Select button for the cue list to open its Playback View window. - 2.
+In the Playback View window, find the cue you want to add a macro to. - 3.
+Scroll across to the Macros column and click on the Macros grid cell for the appropriate cue. - 4.
+Press the button(s) for the macro(s) you want to attach to the step, or press [Add] and choose an action from the list. - 5.
+The Macros column shows the macros you have added.